Ennowulff/axage/README.md

 TAKE <object>     Take object in the room
 DROP <object>     Drop an object that you carry
 OPEN <object>     Open something that is in the room

+ASK <person>      Ask a person to talk to you
 ```